Fujikawaguchiko

+Mount Fuji in autumn from Oishi Park.

 is a town located in Yamanashi Prefecture, Japan.
 As of 1 June 2019, the town had an estimated population of 26,542 in 10,618 households, and a population density of 170 persons per km^{2}.
 The total area of the town is 158.40 sqkm.

 Geography

 Fujikawaguchiko is located in southern Yamanashi Prefecture, in the foothills of Mount Fuji.
 Three of the Fuji Five Lakes (Lake Kawaguchi, Lake Sai and Lake Shōji) are located in Fujikawaguchiko.
 Lake Motosu is shared with neighboring Minobu.